International Commerce & Import/Export Program (LCA.ER) A.C.S.

 Graduates of our International Commerce and Import/Export program have been hired by:

-The International Commerce and Import/Export program offers a good balance of theory and the practical skills you need to get hired.
+The International Commerce and Import/Export program teaches the theory and skills you need to get hired, plus preparation for the CITP certification exam.

 In this program, you will learn: